MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/pairtool-command-syntax.md

 Flags:

-- `/set` - Associate endpoints as a set with optional secondary endpoint IDs.
+- `/set` - Associate endpoints as a set with optional, comma separated, secondary endpoint IDs.

 - `/per-user` - Associate endpoint just for current user, or user of provided SID.

 - `/protection` - Protection level for pairing connection.
+Valid options are `none`, `encryption`, and `authentication`.
+If this option is omitted, the protocol uses the default protection level, which is typically the highest level supported by the device.

 - `/just-works` - Use just-works, push-button, or similar ceremony.